 Financing Climate Change Mitigation: Towards a Framework for Measurement, Reporting and Verification (2009)

 This OECD/IEA paper explores the goals and objectives of current financial support for climate action and the amounts that are flowing through various channels.
 It also sets out first principles for how to track relevant streams of public finance and monitor/assess progress in a transparent and accurate manner, focusing initially on mitigation.

 The OECD Development Co-operation Directorate has statistics on bilateral Official Development Assistance (ODA) with the aim of assisting developing countries in the implementation of the three Rio Conventions.
-The web page Focus on Aid Targeting the Objectives of the Rio Conventions includes the latest studies on tracking aid through the Rio markers in support of climate change mitigation and adaptation in developing countries.
+The web page includes the latest studies on tracking aid through the Rio markers in support of climate change mitigation and adaptation in developing countries.
 (See flyer on Tracking Climate Aid).

 Other work within the OECD/IEA Climate Change Expert Group (CCXG) focuses on Measurement, Reporting and Verification (MRV), assessing current experience relevant to possible post-2012 MRV provisions (including for improved reporting of climate support), and exploring design options for matching support with countries’ climate actions.